Diversity & Inclusion in Out to Swim

 Gender

 Members of the trans community are certainly welcome within our club across any discipline.
-We recognise that you may face additional barriers to participating in water-based activities and have included in various sections of this page information which may be relevant to you when deciding whether to join OTS, however, if there if any additional concerns you may have or questions please get in touch!
+We recognise that you may face additional barriers to participating in water-based activities and have included in various sections of this page information which may be relevant to you when deciding whether to join OTS.
+However, if there if any additional concerns you may have or questions please get in touch.

 Ethnicity

 Out To Swim welcomes members from all races and socio-economic backgrounds.
 We have a diverse membership in our club and are open to all who wish to join.
-We pride ourselves in being the only LGBTQ+ Masters club offering lessons through to training for international competitions across all our disciplines and welcome all levels of ability.

 Age

 As a Masters Aquatics Club, our sessions are open to all adults above the age of 18.
-Specifically, in the swimming discipline, members are placed in lanes based on their overall swimming ability to ensure a productive swim for all members.
+Specifically, in the swimming discipline, members are placed in groups based on their overall swimming ability to ensure a productive swim for all members.
 Water polo fields teams of mixed age, abilities, gender, and trains as a group.
 Similarly, within synchronised swimming, members of various ages and abilities are encouraged to participate and compete.

 Disability

 Out to Swim recognises that disabled people often face a multitude of barriers to joining a sports team, especially those in the intersection of LGBTQ+.
 We have a number of disabled swimmers in the club, although the majority are non-disabled.
 Disabled members are welcome to join the club and participate in all disciplines, training sessions and competitions.
-Our head coach is a former Paralympic coach and would be happy to discuss your needs, and all our coaches have had relevant training to make you feel welcome.

 Additional Information